 lschaffer/qwen3-4b-weathersensorsmcp

-The lschaffer/qwen3-4b-weathersensorsmcp model is a 4 billion parameter Qwen3-based language model fine-tuned for weather-focused Model Context Protocol (MCP) tool-calling.
-Developed by lschaffer using Unsloth, it specializes in interacting with weather sensor data from DLU, WSCA, and WSC devices.
-This model is optimized for precise tool-use and data processing within weather-related workflows, adhering to strict output formats for tool calls and final answers.
+The lschaffer/qwen3-4b-weathersensorsmcp model is a Qwen3-4B based language model fine-tuned by lschaffer for weather-focused Model Context Protocol (MCP) tool-calling.
+It specializes in interacting with weather sensor data from DLU, WSCA, and WSC devices.
+This model is optimized for precise tool-use and data processing logic within weather-related workflows, making it suitable for automated data retrieval and analysis.

 Loading preview...